WiseLibs/better-sqlite3/docs/api.md

 Returns a [buffer](https://nodejs.org/api/buffer.html#buffer_class_buffer) containing the serialized contents of the database.
 You can optionally serialize an attached database instead by setting the `attached` option to the name of the desired attached database.

-The returned buffer can be written to disk to create a regular SQLite3 database file, or it can be opened directly as an in-memory database by passing it to [`new Database()`](#new-databasepath-options).
+The returned buffer can be written to disk to create a regular SQLite database file, or it can be opened directly as an in-memory database by passing it to [`new Database()`](#new-databasepath-options).

 ```js
 const buffer = db.serialize();